tensorlakeai/indexify/README.md

 print(result)
 ```

-This serializes your Graph code and uploads it to the server, and instantiates a new endpoint.
+This serializes your Graph code and uploads it to the server, and instantiates a new endpoint at `http://localhost:8900`.
+To manage and monitor the workflows, visit `http://localhost:8900/ui/` to view executors, namespaces, and compute graphs.

-Everything else, remains the same in your application code that invokes the Graph to process data and retrieve outputs!
+The rest of your application code that processes data and retrives outputs remains unchanged!

 ## More Topics